Vatican Museums and Gardens Tickets : How to visit the Vatican Gardens ?

-There are really only two ways to visit the Vatican Gardens – on a Vatican Gardens guided tour by foot or on the official bus that tours the gardens.
+There are really only two ways to visit the Vatican Gardens – on a Vatican Gardens guided tour by foot (book on this website) or on the official bus that tours the gardens.

 For the walking tour you have the advantage of a guide who will be happy to answer any questions you have about the gardens, and you can really stop and take in the sights and smells of these glorious gardens.